kescobo/audiommunity.org/episodes/episode041.md

 about her work.

-No paper in this episode, just some honest kvetching and an inspiring speach from Abbie about what we can aspire to.
+No paper in this episode, just some honest kvetching and an inspiring speech from Abbie about what we can aspire to.

 ---